jason-me/bitcoin-universal-design/principles.md

 # Core Principles

-The principles of accessible Bitcoin design are founded on the recognition that designing for edge cases creates more robust systems for everyone.
+The principles of accessible Bitcoin design are founded on the recognition that designing for edge cases often creates more robust systems for everyone.

 ## From Accommodation to Innovation

-Accessibility in Bitcoin design isn't about adding features for a small minority - it's about leveraging diverse human experiences to create more robust, usable systems for everyone.
+Accessibility in Bitcoin design isn't just about adding features for a small minority.
+It's about leveraging diverse human experiences to create more robust, usable systems for everyone.

 ## WCAG POUR Principles